coppersoft-dev/ecp-metrics-server/README.md

 # ECP Metrics Server

 This application gathers information from an ECP network and exposes it in a Prometheus-compatible format.
-The use case for ECP Metrics Server is gathering more insight into an ECP network than what ECP doesn't expose out-of-the-box (e.g. the versions of registered ECP components).
+The use case for ECP Metrics Server is gathering more insight into an ECP network than what ECP exposes out-of-the-box (e.g. the versions of registered ECP components).

 ## Exposed Metrics